rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 (2) To override the default JAAS configuration file, you will need to supply the RunDeck server with the proper path to the new one, and a `loginmodule.name` Java system property to identify the new login module by name.

-    The JAAS configuration file location is specified differently between The Launcher and the RPM.
+    The JAAS configuration file location is specified differently between the Launcher and the RPM.

     **For the Launcher**:  the `loginmodule.conf.name` Java system property is used to identify the *name* of the config file, which must be located in the `$RDECK_BASE/server/config` dir.